Tanunda

 AreaSearch analysis of residential development drivers sees Tanunda recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Compared to the Rest of SA, Tanunda has similar development levels per capita, supporting market stability aligned with regional patterns.
-Recent building activity consists entirely of detached houses, maintaining the area's traditional low-density character focused on family homes appealing to those seeking space, with approximately 166 people per dwelling approval indicating a low density market.
-Population forecasts project Tanunda will gain 550 residents by 2041.
+This financial year, $8.5 million in commercial approvals have been registered, indicating the area's residential character.
+Compared to the Rest of SA, Tanunda has similar development levels per person, supporting market stability aligned with regional patterns.
+Recent development has consisted entirely of standalone homes, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.

-With current construction levels, housing supply is expected to adequately meet demand, creating favorable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+The location currently has approximately 166 people per dwelling approval, suggesting an expanding market.
+By 2041, Tanunda is projected to grow by 511 residents.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development